suhasHere/moq-drafts/draft-nandakumar-moq-transport.md

 }
 ```

-TODO: Add authz information

-The message type will be set to SUBSCRIBE. `tracks` identifies the
+The message type will be set to SUBSCRIBE (1). `tracks` identifies the
-list of tracks as defined in `track_info` type.
+list of tracks as defined by the `track_info` type.

 The `track_id` captures the Track ID and the `intent` field specifies
 the intended consumption point.